In this article:

 When you review your credit reports after applying for a loan, credit card or other form of credit, you'll likely see the hard inquiry it caused, but you also may see other inquiries, called soft inquiries.

-These are often the result of you checking your own credit report or a lender or credit issuer preapproving you for credit, but those aren't the only events that can cause them.
-They differ from hard inquiries because they don't generally reflect an application you've submitted for credit, and could be the result of something like the IRS verifying your identity for your tax refund, for instance.
-Soft inquiries do not appear on your credit report and do not affect your credit score.
+Soft inquiries are often the result of you checking your own credit report, a preapproved offer of credit, or a periodic account review by a company you already do business with—but those aren't the only events that can cause them.
+They differ from hard inquiries because they don't generally reflect an application you've submitted for credit, and could even be the result of something like the IRS verifying your identity for your tax refund, for instance.
+Soft inquiries do not affect your credit scores.

 How Much Does a Hard Inquiry Lower Your Credit Scores?